The Troubling Reality of Backyard Dog Breeders

 With fewer resources and less time available to supervise whelping mother dogs, there is also a higher chance of complications, such as Mastitis, Eclampsia (Milk Fever), and Dystocia (puppy trapped in birth canal).
 Yikes!

 Unscrupulous backyard breeders focus on flipping a profit…at the expense of dogs.

 In one news article published by Daily Mail Australia, it was discovered that some micro-breeders are selling puppies on Instagram and making as much as $50,000 CASH from a single litter!
+This is Tax free.

 Shockingly, female dogs are bred over and over again starting at a young age.
 If mother dogs experience psychological or physical distress, or puppies are born with special needs, they are typically abandoned or disposed of.
 Many are sold to unsuspected new owners leaving them with huge ongoing vet bills.

 On the other hand, all breeders in Victoria with more than two fertile females must register as a Domestic Animal Business and comply with a Code of Practice.
 Yet to the dismay of animal advocates, this rule doesn’t apply to breeders with under two fertile females (AKA backyard breeders).

 Falls Outside Legislation.

 Speaking of legislation, when you purchase a puppy from a reputable breeder, rest easy knowing they will come with:

 That’s because in Victoria, Australia, it’s the law!
 But micro-breeders fall outside such legislation.